prasanjit101/smsit/readme.md

 For direction on outbound messages: https://www.smsit.ai/api-cloud.html (Follows 1xxxxxxxxx format for number)

+## Pre-requisites

+- You need to have a Gohighlevel API key to run the application
+- A Gohighlevel application to use the application
+- And SMS-IT subscription

 ## USER GUIDE

 - add contact api of smsit requires group to be created beforehand, thus group with name 'ghl' is mandatory to get the app working